vlp443/gonephishing/README.md

  The javascript must contain a %s field to mark location to inject html into.

  Current supported encoders are b64 (base64) and hex ('\xAA\xBB' etc).

+ IE only supports around 2000 characters in a get.

 Create a file called test.html (the @ sign below signifies that you are using a file rather than direct input)